-Preparation Log on to the NetWare file server before starting the following procedure.
-Double-click the [Network Neighborhood] icon on the desktop and navigate to the queue you want to use, and then double-click it.
-The [Printers] dialog box appears.
-Click [No].
-Close all the applications that are currently running.
-Insert the CD-ROM labeled "Printer Drivers and Utilities" into the CD-ROM drive.
+Log on to the NetWare file server before starting the following procedure.

+- Double-click the [Network Neighborhood] icon on the desktop and navigate to the queue you want to use, and then double-click it. - The [Printers] dialog box appears. - 2 Click [No]. - Close all the applications that are currently running. - Insert the CD-ROM labeled "Printer Drivers and Utilities" into the CD-ROM drive.

 If the setup menu starts automatically, you can go to the next step.
-If not, see the Printer Unit Type 1045 Printer Reference 1.
-The [Printer Installation] dialog box appears.
-From the [Port] list, select the queue you selected in step [], and click [Next >].
-Follow the instructions on the screen to complete the installation of the printer driver.
+If not, see the Setup Guide.

+- 5 The [Printer Installation] dialog box appears. - From the [Port] list, select the queue you selected in step 1, and then click [Next >]. - Follow the instructions on the screen to complete the installation of the printer driver.